Blatnica Valley

 The Blatnica Valley (Blatnická dolina) is a karst valley in the Greater Fatra Range in Slovakia.
+It is 8 km long.

 It is accessible from the village of Blatnica along a dirt road.
 Most of the valley is densely forested, in places with views at the surrounding limestone and dolomite strata.
-The best known part of the valley is the rock window at its lower part.
+The best-known part of the valley is the rock window at its lower part.
 Ostrá and Drieňok mountains can be climbed from the valley bottom.